midiacom/eva-robot/EvaSIM Testing Version/README.md

 # EvaSIM Testing Versions

-Neste diretório se encontram as versões para teste do EvaSIM nas versões para Linux e Windows.
+In this directory are the test versions of EvaSIM in versions for Linux and Windows.

-Há também um pdf explicando o passo a passo de instalação dos componentes de software do simulador.
+There is also a pdf explaining the step-by-step installation of the simulator software components.